arve0/master/thesis.md

 Code blocks will be used to clarify how problems have been solved or algorithms implemented.
 Details not essential to the problem at hand have been omitted to keep focus on the essential parts.
-As the total amount of source code is above thousand lines it's not included in the appendix but rather available at Github with full history [@seljebu_arve_2015].
+As the total amount of source code is above thousand lines it is not included in the appendix but rather available at Github with full history [@seljebu_arve_2015].
 A brief description on installation of the software is included in the *[appendix](#python-software)*.